 Five men set ablaze a 23-year-old rape survivor in Uttar Pradesh’s Unnao district on Thursday, reported NDTV.
-Two of these men had allegedly raped her in March.
+Two of these men had allegedly raped her a few months, and the woman had filed a police complaint in March.

 One of the two rape accused was on the run while the other was released on bail last week.
 The police have now arrested all the five men allegedly involved in Thursday’s incident.

-The woman had filed a rape complaint against two men from Unnao in March.
-In her first information report, she had also accused them of filming the act.
+In the woman’s first information report, she had accused the men of filming the act.
 The FIR was filed in Rae Bareli district reportedly after a local court intervened into the matter.

 After Thursday’s incident, the National Commission for Women wrote to Uttar Pradesh police chief OP Singh, asking for an action-taken report at the earliest, reported ANI.

 Meanwhile, the state government has asked the police to ensure “maximum punishment” for the accused as Opposition parties mount pressure.
 The Adityanath-led government has sought a report from the state police on the matter, and has promised to bear the cost of the woman’s treatment.

 Congress leader Priyanka Gandhi Vadra accused the Bharatiya Janata Party of spreading false propaganda.
 “Yesterday, the home minister of the country and the Uttar Pradesh chief minister clearly lied that law and order in Uttar Pradesh has improved,” she tweeted.
 “Seeing such incidents everyday angers the mind.
 BJP leaders should stop spreading false propaganda.”